Nitrolaunch/nitrolaunch/docs/docs/configuring.md

 - `stability` (Optional): Specify whether you want this package to use development versions of addons or not.
 Defaults to using the `package_stability` setting from the profile.
 - `worlds` (Optional): A list of worlds to only apply addons like datapacks to.
 If left empty (the default), will apply to all worlds in the instance.
 - `content_version` (Optional): An optional content version to request the package to be.
 Can be a [version pattern](./packages/_index.md#version-patterns).
+- `optional` (Optional): Whether this package can be skipped if it has errors.
+Note that this can cause mods to have unmet dependency errors if they depend on an optional package that fails to install.

 ## Preferences